whyandrew/sim/README.md

   Laser_Rot_Scan needs a lot of work.
 With that disabled, can usually land on easy map and sometimes on hard.

-10 - Lander_Control easy.ppm 3 2 4 6 - without left thruster & no pos_x vel_x, always crash just to right
+Lander_Control easy.ppm 3 2 4 6 - without left thruster & no pos_x vel_x, always crash just to right.
+Use single thruster mode instead?

-11 - Lander_Control easy.ppm 3 3 4 5 - without right thruster & no pos_x vel_x, always crash just to left
+Lander_Control easy.ppm 3 3 4 5 - without right thruster & no pos_x vel_x, always crash just to left.
+Use single thruster mode instead?